 (2) During the period of its suspension under subsection (1) a provisional licence is of no effect, but the provisions of this section do not operate so as to extend the period for which the licence may be valid or effective beyond the time when the licence would be due to expire.

-[Section 17 amended by No. 51 of 2010 s.
+[Section 17 amended: No. 51 of 2010 s.
 19.]

 18. Disqualification from holding provisional licence